oxygenxml/web-author-component-integration/README.md

 # web-author-component-integration
-A sample maven project using the Web Author Component
+A sample Maven project using the Web Author Component

 This project generates a .war by overlaying the Web Author Component and adding frameworks and plugins to it.

 ## Plugins

-Plugins added as maven dependencies:
+Plugins added as Maven dependencies:

 * web-author-webdav-plugin
 * web-author-webdav-server-plugin